A detailed breakdown of how platforms like Airbnb, YouTube, Wikipedia, and Upwork entire industries.

 Platforms like Airbnb rethink these assumptions and restructure the traditional value chain and operating model for the industry.

-This pattern in platform-enabled disruption isn’t specific to AirBnB.
-Platforms like YouTube, Wikipedia, KickStarter, oDesk and the Android app store, all exhibit these characteristics to varying extent.
+This pattern in platform-enabled disruption isn’t specific to Airbnb.
+Platforms like YouTube, Wikipedia, KickStarter, Upwork and the Android app store, all exhibit these characteristics to varying extent.
 We discuss this in further detail below.

 Amazon allows anyone who has a story to tell to publish much like Airbnb allows anyone with a spare mattress to run a B&B. Wikipedia built a massive repository of knowledge without relying on experts.
 Kickstarter re-imagines an alternate model of venture funding, especially for creative projects.